marcelgoldstein/Blazortastics/README.md

 # Blazortastics

-Litte demo application using server-side blazor.
+Little demo application using server-side blazor.

-Pages:
+## Demo
+A demo application is available at http://blazortastics.azurewebsites.net/

+## Content
  - JsInterop: demoing javascript invokes
  - Puzzle: puzzle-game with leaderboard saved in database with ef-core